Patel27-S/Librarian-API/README.md

 - List Books, List Authors, List the Entries and also filter them on the whatever basis he wants, for e.g. Category of books, First Name of the Authors etc.
 - Delete Books, Authors that are no more now a part of the Library Stock, and the corresponding Entries will be automatically deleted.
 (As, Books and Authors are Foreign Keys of the Entries' table in Database).

+## To Run the API in your machine

+- Please clone the repository by running "git clone https://github.com/Patel27-S/Librarian-API.git" command in a location of your machine.
+- If you've Docker installed on your machine, please run "docker-compose up --build", in the same directory as the 'docker-compose.yaml' file in your machine's CLI.
+- Without docker installed, please install the dependencies for this application by running "pip insall -r requirements.txt".
+- Then, as being a good practice, it's always recommended to run migrations by running the commands : "python manage.py makemigrations", "python manage.py migrate".
+- Note :- Without Docker, you'd want to install Postgres on your machine and configure its Username, Password details and use the same for configuring Database in the settings.py file.
+For SQLite, simply uncomment the part for SQLite part that has been commented and comment the Postgres Database configuration part in settings.py file.
+- Run, "python manage.py runserver" to have the API running on your localhost.

+## API endpoints :-

+### Book API Endpoints :-
+'create_book/' - To create a book instance.
+'list_books/' - To list all the books.
+'rud_book/<str:book_name>/' - To list a single book instance, update and destroy it.

+### Author API Endpoints :-
+'create_author/' - To create an author instance.
+'list_authors/' - To list all the authors.
+'rud_author/<int:id>/' - To list, update, destroy a single author's instance.

+### Author API Endpoints :-
+'create_entry/' - To create new entries for books and its respective authors.
+'list_entries/' - To list all the entries.
+'rud_entry/<int:id>/' - To list, update and destroy an entry.